code-423n4/2024-05-arbitrum-foundation/README.md

 # Arbitrum BoLD audit details
-- Total Prize Pool: $55500 in USDC
+- Total Prize Pool: Up to $300,000 in USDC
-  - HM awards: $-10000 in USDC
+  - HM awards: Up to $235,000 in USDC
-  - (remove this line if there is no Analysis pool) Analysis awards: XXX XXX USDC (Notion: Analysis pool)
+    - If one or more valid High severity findings are found, the HM pool is $235,000 in USDC
+    - If one or more valid Medium severity findings are found, the HM pool is $85,000 in USDC
+    - If no valid Highs or Mediums are found, the HM pool is $0 in USDC
-  - QA awards: $40000 in USDC
+  - QA awards: $40,000 in USDC
-  - (remove this line if there is no Bot race) Bot Race awards: XXX XXX USDC (Notion: Bot Race pool)

-  - Judge awards: $15000 in USDC
+  - Judge awards: $15,000 in USDC
-  - Lookout awards: XXX XXX USDC (Notion: Sum of Pre-sort fee + Pre-sort early bonus)
+  - Validator awards: $10,000 in USDC
   - Scout awards: $500 in USDC
-  - (this line can be removed if there is no mitigation) Mitigation Review: XXX XXX USDC (*Opportunity goes to top 3 backstage wardens based on placement in this audit who RSVP.*)
+- To receive payout for this audit, wardens must be certified within 30 days of audit close.
+- All payouts will done via the Arbitrum network.
+Please ensure your registered wallet address is compatible to receive payment.
 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2024-05-arbitrum-foundation/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)